Take the Chronic Migraine Quiz. It’s quick! Just 7 questions.

 For more information refer to the Medication Guide or talk with your doctor.

-BOTOX® is a prescription medicine that is injected to prevent headaches in adults with Chronic Migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.
+Indication BOTOX® is a prescription medicine that is injected to prevent headaches in adults with chronic migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.

 For questions about this program, please call 1-800-44-BOTOX.